DS12/scala-class/slides/lecture4a.md

 ---

-The same explanation of the necessity of the lower type bound generic, for `Either`
+The same explanation of the necessity of the lower type bound generic holds for `Either`.

-An instance of `Left` still has a "right" type: `Nothing`.
+An instance of `Left` still has a "right" type: `Nothing`, and vice versa for an instance of `Right`:

-An instance of `Right` still has a "left" type: `Nothing`.

 	!scala
 	case class Left[+E](e: E) extends Either[E, Nothing] case class Right[+A](a: A) extends Either[Nothing, A]

+---

 If not for the lower type bound generic `EE`, `flatMap` would be limited to this signature when called an a instance of `Left`: